developerpaaji/google-analytics-mcp/README.md

   what can the analytics-mcp server do?
   ```

-- Ask about a Google Analytics property
+- Ask about your Google Analytics property

   ```
-  Give me details about my Google Analytics property with 'xyz' in the name
+  Give me details about my Google Analytics property
   ```

 - Prompt for analysis: